Aaron-Junker/aaron-junker.github.io/_posts/2021-12-30-PowerAutomateShutdown.md

 In the `From date` field click on the {X} symbol on the right side.
 Then select `SelectedDate`.

-Do the same thing in the `Substract date` field but ow select `CurrentDateTime`.
+Do the same thing in the `Subtract date` field but ow select `CurrentDateTime`.

 Set `Get difference in` to `Seconds`.